Do you ever find yourself struggling to pray?

 This post may contain affiliate links.
-You can read my full affiliate disclosure here.
+You can read my full disclosure here.

 What is Prayer?

-How to Pray
+How Not to Pray

 God chose us, and therefore, He knows us.
 He knows our personality.
-We don't need to change our voice, tone, accent or vocabulary just to pray.
+We don't need to change our voice, tone, accent, or vocabulary just to pray.

 For example, there is no reason for a simple prayer like "God, thank you so much for waking me up today" to translate into: "Most excellent Heavenly Father in the great skies above, thank you kindly for your outstretched hand upon my earthen vessel in allowing me to breathe the oxygen of life and be alive to see another 24-hour period on this great planet earth that belongs to you".